-We told her we were considering moving, literately called Kim on NYE, and she met us during our initial visit, so we could get a feel for the area and what type of homes we would get.
+We told her we were considering moving, literately called a realtor on NYE, and she met us during our initial visit, so we could get a feel for the area and what type of homes we would get.
 We hadn’t promised to move and she took out time on the weekend to tour us.
 We were sold, obviously!!

 We really needed to figure out for sure: is Texas a good place to raise a family during our trip, and she helped navigate it all for us, showing us different Dallas area homes.

 There are a ton of great road trips from Dallas!

 Check out this guide to visiting Magnolia Silos.